You are here

 ISSUES ON HIGHER EDUCATION IN INDIA THAT UDAYAN CARE ADDRESSES

-At Udayan Care, we are committed to ensuring that young girls from economically disadvantaged families are able to aspire and achieve their dreams of pursuing and completing their higher education and become independent ‘shalinis’ or empowered women.
+Udayan Shalini Fellowship Program (USF) of Udayan Care takes the initiative to intervene at class XI where the dropout is the highest among females due to various social and economic barriers.
+Thereby ensuring that young girls from economically disadvantaged families can aspire and achieve their dreams of pursuing and completing their higher education and become independent 'Shalinis' or dignified, empowered women.

 Y.A.
 Sheikh.
 Published in Journal of Education and Practice, Vol. 8, No. 1, 2017

 The world has realized that the economic success of the states is directly determined by their education systems.
 Education is a Nation’s Strength.

 A nation-wide survey by the Ministry of Human Resource Development captures the various facets of India’s diverse Higher Education system.
 This survey is a step towards gathering relevant data, to facilitate Central and State Governments in devising future policies.